CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 ---

 ### Deleting a task : `delete`
 Some say that cancelled plans are the introvert's source of joy.
-Simply remove tasks you don't need with a simple command.<br>
+Simply remove tasks you do not need with a simple command.<br>
 Format: `delete INDEX`

 **Notes**